hrbrmstr/seymour/README.md

   - `feedly_search_title`: Find feeds based on title, url or ‘\#topic’
   - `feedly_stream`: Retrieve contents of a Feedly “stream”
   - `feedly_tags`: Retrieve List of Tags

+The following helper functions are åvailable:

+  - `render_stream`: Render a Feedly Stream Data Frame to RMarkdown

 The following helper references are available: